dtbuchholz/basin-wxm-fetch/README.md

 ## Background

-This project contains a simple setup wherein data pushed to Tableland [Basin](https://github.com/tablelandnetwork/basin-cli) (replicated to Filecoin) is fetched remotely and queried with [polars](https://www.pola.rs/).
+This project runs a simple analysis on [WeatherXM](https://weatherxm.com/) data that's pushed to Tableland [Basin](https://github.com/tablelandnetwork/basin-cli) (replicated to Filecoin).
+It fetches the data remotely and queries it with [polars](https://www.pola.rs/).

 ### Data